 I have been reading about predestination.
 God knows our whole life, before conception.
 It is all planned out.
-He knows if we will choose him (salvation) or not.
+He knows if we will choose Him (salvation) or not.
 He knows when people will die.
-Why pray for your loved ones, when God knows It is his will .
+Why pray for your loved ones, when God knows It is His will.
 All through the Bible, it talks about praying for people, but our lives are already planned out, according to God’s will.

 My mother died of cancer several years ago.
 I’m wondering … Why did I pray so fervently, if I knew it was God’s choice to bring her home.
 Why do churches have “prayer requests”?
 We cannot change God’s mind.
 My mind is “reeling” about these thoughts.
 Hope you can help!

-A. I don’t believe that God has our lives all planned out.
+I don’t believe that God has our lives all planned out.
 I think He does have a plan for our lives, but it’s our choice to accept His plan or go our own way.
-Knowing in advance what’s going to happen in our lives, like God does, is not the same as making our lives conform to His plan.
+Knowing in advance what’s going to happen in our lives, as God does, is not the same as making our lives conform to His plan.
 If it was, we would all be saved, because the Bible says He doesn’t want any of us to perish (2 Peter 3:9) Even predestination begins with our choice, because as Paul wrote “those He foreknew He predestined.”
 (Romans 8:29) That means that He knew in advance what choice we would make and made sure it would happen.

 James wrote that we have not because we ask not, and when we do ask we don’t receive because we ask with wrong motives.
 (James 4:3) He also said that the prayers of righteous people are powerful and effective.
 (James 5:16)